-Matrix management is commonly used in organizations to share resources across functions.
-In a matrix management system, an individual has a primary report-to boss and also works for one or more managers, typically on projects.
+Matrix management is commonly used in organizations to share employees and resources across functions.
+In a matrix management system, an individual has a primary report-to boss while also working for one or more managers, typically on projects.

-Matrix approaches to projects and other initiatives are typically less expensive than establishing dedicated project teams, and the diversity of the team members makes them superior to many purely functional teams.
+It's a great way to cut costs as well—a matrix approach to projects is typically less expensive than establishing dedicated project teams.
+The diversity of the team members makes the team superior to many purely functional teams.

 Where Matrix Management Is Not Ideal

 While there are many potential benefits to this flexible style of team structure, there are some circumstances where it is not ideal.
 These include:

 - A project predicted to be long term.
 A dedicated team with a permanent assignment may be optimal

 - Situations in which one employee's skills are mission-critical to a particular function.
 Sharing this individual may reduce the effectiveness of that function